axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/configure-servers/_index.md

     {{% alert title="Note" color="info" %}}

-    Starting with {{% productparam "abbrev" %}} version 3.2, the `syslog()` source driver can handle both BSD-syslog (RFC 3164) and IETF-syslog (RFC 5424-26) messages.
+    Starting with {{% param "product.abbrev" %}} version 3.2, the `syslog()` source driver can handle both BSD-syslog (RFC 3164) and IETF-syslog (RFC 5424-26) messages.

     {{% /alert %}}

 4. Create local destinations that will store the log messages, for example, file- or program destinations.
-The default configuration of {{% productparam "abbrev" %}} places the collected messages into the `/var/log/messages` file:
+The default configuration of {{% param "product.abbrev" %}} places the collected messages into the `/var/log/messages` file:

     ```c